 I'm a journalist and poet in Berkeley, California.
 I've been a newspaper reporter, a contributing writer to the Washington Post Magazine, and a faculty member of the Graduate School of Journalism at the University of California.
 In 2013, I earned an MFA in poetry, my first love.

-My third full-length book of poems, Democracy of Fire, will be out from Broadstone Books in late 2022.
+My third full-length book of poems, Democracy of Fire, will be released from Broadstone Books on September 30!